1-2-3 Check: Enhancing Contextual Privacy in LLM via Multi-Agent Reasoning: Conclusion

 \section{Conclusion}

 We introduced a multi-agent approach that partitions the tasks of event extraction, classification, and final summary generation among separate agents, addressing the limitations of a single LLM operating alone.
 Experimental results and ablation studies confirm that our multi-agent pipelines significantly reduce private information leakage without substantially compromising the quality.
 Notably, we observed performance differences across various information flow configurations and uncovered the multi-agent system’s capacity for self-correction.
-Our findings highlight the importance of modular, intermediate validation steps in complex, context-dependent scenarios.
+Our findings highlight the importance of modular, intermediate validation steps in complex, context-dependent scenarios and provide evidence that the choice of checker model (capacity and alignment) and the information flowing materially influence the privacy–utility trade-off, offering practical guidance for multi-agent system design.